-This is certainly the reason why division tables have survived in a much greater number than those relating to the other mathematical operations: some of them stem from school environments, others belonged rather to tax-collectors and administrators, as well as notary scribes, who used them in order to calculate payments and percentages.
+This is certainly the reason why a much greater number of division tables have survived compared to those relating to the other mathematical exercises: some of them stem from school environments, others belonged rather to tax collectors and administrators, as well as notary scribes, who used them in order to calculate payments and percentages.

 One of the main focuses of my research is the edition and revision of Greek arithmetic tables coming from Egypt, a topic to which I have already dedicated numerous publications and an international conference.
 My goal is to understand how tables were expressed and used in everyday life, how arithmetic was learned in schools and finally on what grounds a variant of result was preferred to others.